Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Home and road insights

-- Jacksonville is winless against the spread, and 0-3 overall, at home this season.
+- Jacksonville has not covered the spread at home, and is 0-3 overall there, this year.

-- In three home games this year, Jacksonville has hit the over once.
+- In three home games this year, Jacksonville has gone over the total once.

-- Miami is 1-2 overall, with two wins against the spread, on the road.
+- Miami has two wins against the spread, and is 1-2 overall, in away games.

-- This season, in three road games, Miami has gone over the total twice.
+- Miami has gone over the total twice in three road games this season.

 Powered by Data Skrive.